Women love warriors

 Plus, the result of this quelling of men's nature is ever lower confidence.
 That doesn't have to lead to toxicity per se.
 Thank the heavens it doesn't.
 But it always, without fail, leads to a decline in attraction.
 I know dozens of men who have adapted to this modern age, and who are deeply unhappy because they can't get a date, and suffer mental breakdowns without knowing the cause.
 I've even been there myself.

 And I know dozens of women who hang out with these men… but don’t want to date them.
 They don’t find them attractive in the slightest.
 And are increasingly unhappy that they cannot find an attractive man.
-The experiences of my female friends have even made me deeply suspicious of ‘holistic’ men.
+The stories and experiences of my female friends have even made me deeply suspicious of ‘holistic’ men.
 Sure, they exist, but true holistic men are extremely rare.
-I see these so-called holistic guys staring at a woman her behind in the downward facing dog at yoga, just as much as this chimpanzee does.
+I see these so-called holistic guys staring at a woman her behind in the downward facing dog at yoga, just as much as this horny chimpanzee does.
 Possibly even more.
-The difference is that this baboon doesn’t claim to be that enlightened.
+The difference is that this baboon right here writing at you, doesn’t claim to be that enlightened.

 I know, it’s uncomfortable.
 These nice guys... are staring at your butts.
 And I know, some women readers are really mad at me right now!
 But it’s the truth.
 Cross my heart.
 And when my female friends start dating these guys, they usually end up deeply disappointed.
 They have an initial good time, but at some point, they become bored with a guy who is always seeking their approval.
 While denying he stared at your bottom.
 It just feels unnatural to my female friends.
 And today, that docile male behavior, is the number one cause for divorce.
 Docile men are not attractive to independent women.